 It will feature many licensed cars and have cross-save capabilities for users with Xbox-Live accounts.
 This will let you use your car collection from the PC version of the game, which is already available to play.

-The only downside is that it won’t be a full featured racing game like other Forza titles, with some suggestions that the racing element of the game will be severely cut down.
+The only downside is that it won’t be a full-featured car games like other Forza titles, with some suggestions that the racing element of the game will be severely cut down.
 This may be necessary though, since console races in Forza titles can last a long time with die hard fans using dedicated chairs and other accessories.
 This is impractical for a mobile game.